• Skip to primary navigation

 A towering spire in the city of Turin, Italy.

 The tall spear you see jutting out from the city skyline is Turin’s major landmark and symbol – Mole Antonelliana.
 With a height of 548 feet tall, this unusual building is a mishmash of architectural styles.
 It was originally planned to be a synagogue, but that plan was aborted.
-The building never served its religious purpose, and since Turin is the birthplace of the Italian film industry, the building was repurposed as a National Museum of Cinema.
-It is topped with an observation deck offering stunning views that you reach by taking a ride in the panoramic elevator.
+The building never served its religious purpose.
+Since Turin is the birthplace of the Italian film industry, the building was repurposed as a National Museum of Cinema.
+It is topped with an observation deck offering stunning views.
+You can reach it by taking a ride in the panoramic elevator.

 The Shroud of Turin